Keep being updated with phanganist.com by following our Facebook page.

 If you want a combination of decent internet connectivity, Thai living, convenient transportation, immigration office, and tourist escapes, Koh Samui is a perfect place for digital nomads.
 It's up there, purely because of these variables, as one of the best locations for nomads to be in Thailand.

 The first thing they search for is if an internet link is accessible, as well as if it is secure and effective when digital nomads decide to settle in another city.
 On Koh Samui, the Internet and WIFI are conveniently usable, where the average speed for most citizens is adequate.
+All over the island, there are many cafes that provide a good and safe Wi-Fi link.

 There are coworking spaces on the island that not only provide you with secure internet access but also provide multiple services if your career needs more attention and you need to move from the hustle, bustle and noise of cafes if you are searching for anything explicitly made for remote employees.